Martimiz/silverstripe-languageprefix/docs/en/index.md

 `Note:` You can use ** $BaseLinkForLocale ** in your templates to create a link to the homepage for the current locale.

+## Enable duplicate URLSegments

+The LanguagePrefix module supports the use of duplicate URLSegments for different languages as an optional feature, that is disabled by default.
+When enabled, it will automatically keep the existing URLSegment for new translations.
+You can now have:

+	www.mydomain.com/en/faq
+	www.mydomain.com/nl/faq

+To enable this feature, set the following in _config/LanguagePrefix.yml

+	enable_duplicate_urlsegments: true

+**Note:** don't forget to ?flush=1.
+If the admin section was already open, you might have to perform a flush there as well!